5 of the most talked about TV series this year

 All 10 episodes dropped on Prime Video on April 10 and the series essentially took over the streaming world.
 In its debut week, viewers spent 2.9 billion minutes watching "Fallout," making it the highest viewership ever for an Amazon show in a single week by Nielsen standards.
 In its second week, it brought in an additional 2.6 billion minutes, marking the first time any non-Netflix streaming show saw two consecutive weeks of more than 2 billion minutes of viewership.

 The show also scored 16 Emmy nominations and won a Creative Arts Emmy in September 2024.
-Unsurprisingly, it's been renewed for a second season, so expect to hear more about "Fallout" in the years to come.
+Unsurprisingly, "Fallout" has already been renewed for a second season, though Purnell told DiscussingFilm in October 2024 that details surrounding production have yet to be released.

 The Sympathizer